Tactile Modality Fusion for Vision-Language-Action Models: Experiments

 \subsubsection{Tasks and Data Collection}

-Our experimental evaluation focuses on a diverse suite of insertion tasks, depicted in \Cref{fig:task_setup}, and designed to test contact-rich manipulation capabilities.
+Our experimental evaluation focuses on a diverse suite of insertion and pulling tasks, depicted in \Cref{fig:task_setup}, and designed to test contact-rich manipulation capabilities.
 The benchmark of peg insertions and cable plugging spans multiple object geometries, varying peg and connector shapes, and introduces different levels of difficulty by varying insertion clearances.
 These variations are important because they create an environment in which direct insertions are difficult and the policy must often rely on tactile feedback for fine-grained adjustments.
+The benchmark also includes a drawer-opening task, extending the evaluation beyond insertion to further contact-rich scenes.

-In each task, the objective is strictly defined: the robot must fully insert the object into the target base, whether directly or through one or more adjustments.
-We do not evaluate the model on its grasping abilities, and as a result, the robot begins all trajectories with the object in hand.
+In each task, the objective is strictly defined: the robot must either fully insert the object into the target base or fully open the drawer, whether directly or through one or more corrective adjustments.
+We do not evaluate the model on its grasping abilities, and as a result, the robot begins all trajectories with the object in hand for insertion tasks.

 To evaluate our approach on a real-world setup, we collected expert demonstrations by teleoperating a Franka Emika Panda arm to complete the previously defined tasks.
 High-level robot control and teleoperation were implemented via Polymetis\footnote{\url{facebookresearch.github.io/fairo/polymetis}}, while low-level commands were transmitted through libfranka over the Franka Control Interface (FCI) at a control frequency of 1 kHz.
 The FCI provided real-time feedback of the robot's state to the controller.
-An operator controlled the end-effector pose using a 3Dconnection SpaceMouse, whose 6-DoF inputs were mapped to Cartesian pose commands with tunable gains.
+An operator controlled the end-effector pose using a 3Dconnexion SpaceMouse, whose 6-DoF inputs were mapped to Cartesian pose commands with tunable gains.
 For each task, we collected 80 demonstrations, each of approximately 70 steps.
 During data collection, we recorded time-aligned robot observations at 10 Hz, including joint positions and velocities, end-effector pose, gripper width and status, RGB and tactile images from an Intel RealSense camera and a DIGIT sensor, respectively, and executed actions.
 A fixed natural language description was appended to each demonstration.
+For insertion tasks, prompts followed the template: ``Insert the [colour] [shape] peg into the [colour] base''.
+For the drawer-opening task, the prompt was the following: ``Hook the gripper under the green handle of the top drawer and pull it open''.